Hypoglycemia: What It Is and How to Manage Sudden Low Blood Sugar

 At Home (Mild to Moderate Hypoglycemia)

-- Recheck after 15 minutes; repeat if symptoms persist.
+- Recheck after 15 minutes; repeat if symptoms persist

-- Always carry glucose tablets or sugar when going out.
+- Always carry glucose tablets or sugar when going out

 In Hospital (Severe Hypoglycemia)

-- Stop diabetes medications temporarily.
+Stop diabetes medications temporarily

-- If patient is conscious: provide sweet food or drinks.
+If patient is conscious: provide sweet food or drinks

-- If unconscious:
+If unconscious:

-- IV injection of 20–50 ml glucose 30%; may repeat if no improvement.
+- IV injection of 20–50 ml glucose 30%, repeat if needed

-- Continuous infusion of glucose 5–10% to maintain levels.
+- Continuous infusion of glucose 5–10%

-- Monitor blood glucose every 4 hours.
+Monitor blood glucose regularly

-- Manage complications such as cerebral edema if present.
+Manage complications such as cerebral edema if present

 Prevention Tips

-- Eat meals on time and avoid skipping carbohydrates.
+- Eat meals on time and avoid skipping carbohydrates

-- Carry snacks or glucose when leaving home.
+- Carry snacks or glucose when leaving home

-- Limit alcohol intake, especially on an empty stomach.
+- Limit alcohol intake, especially on an empty stomach

-- Adjust insulin before exercise or during menstrual cycles (in women).
+- Adjust insulin before exercise

-- Always carry a diabetes ID card and emergency contact information.
+- Always carry a diabetes ID card